nuxeo/nuxeo-js-client/README.md

 # Client Library for Nuxeo API

-JavaScript client library for the Nuxeo Automation and REST API.
+The Nuxeo JavaScript Client is a JavaScript client library for the Nuxeo Automation and REST API.
 The library can work in a browser, or in Node.js, using the same API.

+This is an on-going project, supported by Nuxeo.

 # Getting Started